shriyaa01/QRGenPy-Python-QR-Code-Generator/README.md

 - **Python-Powered:** Developed using Python, QRGenPy offers an intuitive coding experience for developers.
 Seamlessly integrate QR code generation into your projects.

+## Star and Follow

+If you find this project interesting or useful, please consider giving it a star ⭐